 Solomon's temple was 30 cubits high (1 Kings 6:2), but Herod had increased the height to 40 cubits, according to the writings of Josephus, a first century Jewish historian.
 There is uncertainty as to the exact measurement of a cubit, but it is safe to assume that this veil was somewhere near 60 feet high.
-Josephus also tells us that the veil was four inches thick and that horses tied to each side could not pull the veil apart.
+An early Jewish tradition says that the veil was about four inches thick, but the Bible does not confirm that measurement.
 The book of Exodus teaches that this thick veil was fashioned from blue, purple and scarlet material and fine twisted linen.

 The size and thickness of the veil makes the events occurring at the moment of Jesus’ death on the cross so much more momentous.
 “And when Jesus had cried out again in a loud voice, he gave up his spirit.
 At that moment the curtain of the temple was torn in two from top to bottom” (Matthew 27:50-51a).